dan-fritchman/Thesis/content.md

 ## The Two Most Tried (and Mostly Failed) Models

 Analog and custom circuits have long been identified as a bottleneck in the IC design process.
 Research has accordingly long attempted to improve "the analog way" of producing layout.

-These attempts have included

-FIXME: give the like 1 clause each on these:

-- EDP Expert Design Plan [@expert_design_plan]
-- SWARM/ Parasitic Aware [@swarm_parasitic_aware]
-- AIDA [@aida]
-- Approaches to Analog Synthesis 89 [@approaches_analog_synthesis89]
-- Laygen II [@laygen_ii]
-- LDS Layout Description Script [@lds_layout_description_script]
-- Habal Constraint Based [@habal_constraint_based]
+Approaches have included:

+- Circuit-level synthesis from high-level specifications ([@laygen_ii], [@aida])
+- Libraries for codifying high-level design procedures ([@chang2018bag2], [@werblun2019], [@expert_design_plan])
+- Dedicated domain-specific languages for high-level layout ([@lds_layout_description_script])
+- Sizing optimizers, parameterizable across circuit families ([@habal_constraint_based]
+- Automated place-and-route layout generation, from unannotated analog circuit netlists ([@chen2020magical] [@kunal2019align])
+- Novel attempts to make use of the digital place and route pipeline ([@weimurmann2021], [@openfasoc])

+Surveys and summaries of these techniques such as [@approaches_analog_synthesis89] have now appeared for more than three decades.
+Figure~\ref{fig:fraunhofer_history}, originally published in [@laygen_ii] and later extended by Fraunhofer IIS, catalogs these efforts across time and several axes of their approach.

 ![fraunhofer_history](./fig/fraunhofer_history.png "History of analog automation from [@laygen_ii], extended by Fraunhofer IIS.")

-None have broken through to widespread adoption.

 These research efforts largely fall into one of two large families:

 - The first, which we name the _programmed custom_ style, conceptually replaces the layout GUI with an elaborate layout API.
 Designers then manipulate the content of layout through writing programs against this interface.
 The programmed custom style is covered in depth in chapter 6.
 - The second conceptually attempts to map "the digital way" onto analog circuits.
 Centrally, automatic place-and-route is used to produce layout content from netlists or similar circuit-level content.
 Rather than directly manipulate layout content, designers author circuit-level content (e.g. HDL code, schematics) and a set of contraints and goals for the analog PnR solver.
 Such methods are detailed in chapter 7.

-### Aside on digital layout "compilation"

-In this sense the anaogy between the digital layout pipeline and the typical programming language compiler breaks down.
-Digital PnR does nore than compile a hardware circuit, and does more than the good faith optimization attempts afforded by most optimizing compilers.
-Instead it wraps this compilation in an optimization layer, in which the optimization objectives

-- (a) Are met by design, or the process is deemed unsuccessful, and
-- (b) Are, at least to an extent, user programmable.

-The most common and prominent example such metric is the synchronous clock frequency.
-PnR users commonly specify such a frequency or period as their sole input constraint.
-The process is analogous to a C-language compiler with user inputs dictating its maximum instruction count or memory usage.
-While such efforts may exist in research or in specialty contexts, they are not the model deployed by commercially successful "optimizing compilers" (e.g. gcc, LLVM/ clang).
-While the term "optimizing" is commonly used to describe these projects; it would more accurately be saved for digital PnR, in which compilation is explicitly wrapped in an optimizing layer rich with goals and constraints.

----
+While all have made novel research contributions, none have broken through to widespread adoption.
+The remainder of this thesis largely attempts to distill the core of each of the approaches, and introduces two new pieces of software, one pursuing each approach.

 # Programmed Custom Layout